 Consumers hate advertisements.
 However, consumers go to movies or watch series with the opposite attitude.
 They go because they love watching films.

 They love movie stars and look up to them as icons.
-The audience will not be repelled at all when they see their favourite actors using a specific brand.
-In fact, they will want to imitate their favourite characters and use the same products they are using in films.
+The audience will not be repelled when they see their favourite actors using a specific brand.
+They will want to imitate their favourite characters and use the same products they use in films.

-Therefore, it is much easier to convince them by placing products during the movies.
-By doing so, companies send an indirect message saying “this cool actor is using this product because it is the best, you should buy it.”
+Therefore, convincing them by placing products during the movies is much easier.
+By doing so, companies indirectly say, “This cool actor is using this product because it is the best; you should buy it.”

-This idea works like magic on children and teenagers in particular since they love following the latest trends.
+This idea works like magic for children and teenagers since they love following the latest trends.

 Relevance to Reality

 Movies or art productions try to relate to the audience by mimicking their reality.
-In real life, the audience themselves use the same brands which are displayed on the screen and used by the actors.
+In real life, the audience use the same brands displayed on the screen and used by the actors.

-Therefore, product placement in movies comes up in the natural context of the plot.
+Therefore, movie product placement comes up in the natural context of the plot.

 For example, if an actor gets in a Toyota, or if the main character orders a meal from a well-known fast food brand, the audience immediately relates that to a real-life situation that they have experienced themselves.

-This has a persuasive influence on viewers since it creates a bond between their reality and the product.
-They feel that this product on screen is a part of their real life, they connect with it.
+This persuasively influences viewers since it creates a bond between their reality and the product.
+They feel that this product on screen is a part of their real-life; they connect with it.
 This surely increases their motive to buy it.

 Relevance to the Story Line